meenakshi-ai24/online-quiz-system-java/README.md

 # online-quiz-system-java

+## Project Description
-This is a Quiz Application developed as part of my Advanced Java lab project.
+This is a desktop-based Online Quiz System developed using Java Swing and JDBC as part of my Advanced Java lab project.
+The application allows users to log in, attempt quizzes, view results, and check scores.

 ## Features
-- User login
+- User Login Authentication
-- Multiple choice questions
+- Multiple Choice Questions
-- Score calculation
+- Quiz Timer
-- Result display
+- Result Calculation
+- Leaderboard / Score Display

 ## Technologies Used
-- Java
+- Java (Swing)
+- JDBC
+- MySQL
 - Eclipse IDE

-- Java Swing
+## How to Run the Project
+1. Open the project in Eclipse IDE
+2. Configure MySQL database connection
+3. Run the `LoginPage.java` file

 ## Project Type
-Lab Project
+Academic / Lab Project (Advanced Java)

+## Author
+Meenakshi